 How does the thermostat work?

-If you set the thermostat at 18oC (64.5oF), does it mean that the air conditioner will cool the room faster than if set at 25oC (77oF)?
+If you set the thermostat at 18oC (64.5oF), does it mean that the air conditioner will cool the room faster than if you set at 25oC (77oF)?
 No. The thermostat just checks the temperature of the air inside the room and stops the compressor when the temperature reaches the desired level.
-This means that the compressor will work longer if the temperature is set to a lower level, i.e it will work more and use more electricity if temperature is set to 18oC (64.5oF) than if it is set to 25oC (77oF).
-This is because it will take less time for air to reach to 25oC (77oF) than 18oC (64.5oF) as the compressor is working with the same power or wattage.
+This means that the compressor will work longer if the temperature is set to a lower level, i.e it will work more and use more electricity if the temperature is set to 18oC (64.5oF) than if it is set to 25oC (77oF).
+This is because it will take less time for the air to reach to 25oC (77oF) than 18oC (64.5oF) as the compressor is working with the same power or wattage.

 What happens when the compressor stops?